-The 504/Title II Coordinator's responsibilities include overseeing the District's response to disability discrimination reports and complaints.
+The 504/Title II coordinator's responsibilities include overseeing the District's response to disability discrimination reports and complaints.
 The 504/Title II Coordinator must have knowledge of the requirements of Section 504 and Title II, of the District's policies and procedures on disability discrimination, and of all complaints raising Section 504/Title II issues throughout the District.
 To accomplish this, the 504/Title II Coordinator must be informed of any report or complaint raising 504/Title II issues, even if the report or complaint was initially filed with another individual or office or if the investigation will be conducted by another individual or office.
-The Board designates the Director of Student Services as the 504/Title II Coordinator.
-He/She may be contacted at: 444 4th Street West, Dickinson, ND 58601 or 701-456-0002.
+The Board designates the Director of Student Services as the 504 Coordinator, and the Director of Instruction as the Title II Coordinator.
+They may be contacted at: 444-4th Street West, Dickinson, ND 58601 or 701-456-0002.